microsoft/vscode-jupyter/TELEMETRY.md

         Hash of the widget module.
         If the widget is found on a CDN, then the unhashed name is sent in `moduleName`.
         - `moduleName`?: `string`
-        Name of the widget module, sent only for cases where `source` is `cdn`.
+        Name of the widget module, sent only for cases where `source` is `cdn` or when module is found on cdn.
         As that is the onl time we can safely send the name (if its on public CDN then its public information).
+        - `moduleVersion`?: `string`
+        Version of the Module used, sent only for cases where `source` is `cdn` or when module is found on cdn.
         - `source`?: `<see below>`
         Where did we find the hashed name (CDN or user environment or remote jupyter).
         Possible values include: